aeldidi/encoding/README.md

 ## License

-`libencoding` is licensed under the 0BSD License, which allows you to do whatever you want without restriction.
+`aeldidi/encoding` is licensed under the 0BSD License, which allows you to do whatever you want without restriction.
 See the included `LICENSE` file more details.